corememltd/interop-eap-tls13/README.md

 ## Testing

-Edit `/tmp/eapol_test.conf` with your credentials and then run:
+The project comes with a number of `eapol_test` configuration files for you to use by running:

     cd /opt/networkradius/interop-eap-tls13
     eapol_test -s testing123 -c eapol_test/eapol_test.tls.conf

-The tests in the `eapol_test` directory include:
+The tests in the `eapol_test` directory are named after the EAP methods they use and the suite covers:

  * EAP-TLS
  * EAP-TTLS/{PAP,MSCHAPv2,EAP-MSCHAPv2,EAP-TLS}